Erythema marginatum

 Erythema marginatum (also known as chicken wire erythema) is an acquired skin condition which primarily affects the arms, trunk, and legs.
 It is a type of erythema (redness of the skin or mucous membranes) characterised by bright pink or red circular lesions which have sharply defined borders and faint central clearing.
 The lesions typically range from 3 to 10 cm in size, and are distributed symmetrically over the torso and inner surfaces of the limbs and extensor surfaces.
 The lesions usually last for a few hours to a few days and may reappear over the subsequent weeks.

 The condition was first reported in 1816 by Jean Cruveilhier and is thought to be linked to other skin conditions such as urticaria and systemic lupus erythematosus.

 An association with bradykinin has been proposed in the case of hereditary angioedema.

 Presentation

+Since the margin of the lesions usually forms rings, the condition is also called "erythema annulare."
 The rings are barely raised and are non-itchy.
 The face is generally spared.

 The condition is characterised by circular, non-pruritic, erythematous rashes that form on the trunk and extremities of the body.
 The rash has a known serpiginous edge, and often appears and disappears spontaneously over time.
 Histological examination of the rash identifies infiltration of mononuclear cells and neutrophils in the papillary and upper half of the reticular dermis layer.